 Instructor

-Chris Roberts currently serves as the Director of Experiential Marketing at Activision.
+Chris Roberts currently serves as the Global Head of Events at Riot Games.
 Prior to that, he was the Head of Artist Relations at VICE Media, Sr. Manager of Events at Red Bull Music, and Festival Director at SXSW Music.
 Recognized by Music Ally Sandbox awards for his innovative music marketing campaign for Robyn’s Honey, and AdAge with a Media Vanguard award for The Creators Project, Chris has worked with the worlds top talent in a branded environment, the likes of Arcade Fire, Spiritualized, Big Sean, Snoop Dogg, Justice, Daft Punk, Robyn, Action Bronson, Justice, Migos, Animal Collective, Tokimonsta, and many many more.

 What's Next?